Resin Bound Driveway Maintenance Guide

 These resilient organic monsters take hold on driveways, patios and pathways.
 If your resin bound surface is in the sun all day this will not be a problem.
 On the other hand, moss and algae flourish in shaded, damp wet areas.

-If this isn’t possible use a solution of bleach!
+If this isn’t possible use a solution of weak bleach!
 (Check local regulations)

 This will usually be enough to get rid of moss and algae growth but may need to be repeated several times.
-After, a light pressure wash will remove any excess.
+After applying a bleach solution be sure to lightly pressure wash to remove any excess.

-Quartz based lighter coloured driveways can really show tyre marks, but all resin driveways are at risk.
+Quartz based lighter coloured resin driveway areas can really show tyre marks, but all resin driveways are at risk.

-These tyre marks will be especially prominent when the wheel is turned while stationary.
+These tyre marks will be especially prominent when vehicle wheels are turned whilst initially reversing from a driveway area.

 The heat from the friction interacts with the resin.
 This is also the case after a long drive as the tyres will be warm.